sminemfinance2021/docs/controller.md

 function getInitialTokenWeightsAndBalances(
   uint256 categoryID,
   uint256 indexSize,
-  uint256 wethValue
+  uint256 wBNBValue
 ) returns (address[] tokens, uint96[] denormalizedWeights, uint256[] balances)
 ```

-Queries the top `indexSize` tokens in a category from the market _oracle, computes their relative weights by market cap square root and determines the weighted balance of each token to meet a specified total value in weth.
+Queries the top `indexSize` tokens in a category from the market _oracle, computes their relative weights by market cap square root and determines the weighted balance of each token to meet a specified total value in wBNB.

 ## `getInitialTokensAndBalances`